Waziup/waziup.io/content/iot-edge-platform/_index.md

   * Open-Source

 wazigate: |
-  **WaziGate** is an IoT LoRaWAN Gateway, ideal for all your remote IoT applications.
+  **WaziGate** is an IoT LoRaWAN Gateway TEST, ideal for all your remote IoT applications.
 The Gateway can cover up to 100 IoT Sensors and actuator nodes: Weather stations, soil monitoring, GPS applications.
 The possibilities are endless!
 You can host your own applications directly in the gateway.
 The WaziGate features:

   * Edge capacity to host your applications
   * LoRa communication up to 10-12 Km